sachen-pather/discovery-new-main/README.md

-To view the working prototype - please take a look at the url
+To view the working prototype - please take a look at the url in the "About" section

 # Discovery Financial AI Assistant